dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 - `include_from_parent`: A list of fields from the parent resource to be included in the resource output.
 See the [resource relationships](#include-fields-from-the-parent-resource) section for more details.
 - `selected`: A flag to indicate if the resource is selected for loading.
 This could be useful when you want to load data only from child resources and not from the parent resource.

 You can also pass additional resource parameters that will be used to configure the dlt resource.
+See [dlt resource API reference](../../../api_reference/extract/decorators#resource) for more details.

 ### Endpoint configuration